dockterj/klipper/README.md

-# Mightyboard Rev G and H support - Fork of Klipper3d/klipper
+# Mightyboard Rev E, G and H support - Fork of Klipper3d/klipper

-This fork adds support for Makerbot Replicator2/2X (Mightyboard rev g and h) and some clones.
+This fork adds support for Makerbot Replicator 1/2/2X (Mightyboard rev e, g and h).

-**STATUS** - I would consider master to be at a late beta stage.
-Everything that can be supported is at this point and all features are working.
-This has been tested on a small number of printers and more wide spread testing would be appreciated.
-The example config file will be updated to incorporate setting hold currents while pre-heating.

-**Supported clones**
-Currently, no clones have example config files or instructions for flashing Klipper.
-If you have a Replicator clone that uses k type thermocouples and/or an ADS1118 adc chip and want to get Klipper running on it let me know and submit a sample config file and flashing instructions and I will include them in this repo.
+**STATUS** - Replicator 2 and 2X profiles still need to be updated to include certain printer specific macros and separate specific configs.
+Replicator 1 config still needs to be created.

 Printers that may use ADS1118 ADCs and may work with this repo include: